Zackin5/Misc-ReShade-Shaders/README.md

 # Misc-ReShade-Shaders
-Various ReShade shaders i've made
+Various ReShade shaders I've made

+## Signal.fx

+A shader that applies a per-channel signal distortion-esque effect.
+Also contains a tweaked chromatic abberation effect.